 When you decide to release a new product or service, you should already have an idea of who your buyers or users will be.
 Who is already using a product or service similar to yours?
 Who would value the nuances of your offering?
 What sectors do they work in?
 How old are they?
 What might their spending habits be like? etc. These initial conclusions need to be supported with factual data, which is where market research becomes crucial.

 Your website, for example, is a great place to start gathering demographic data about existing and potential customers.
 Through the use of widgets, forms, or surveys that are strategically placed on your site, you can gain valuable insights into your audience.
 You can also learn how they reached your site, why they are there, what appeals to them now and what they think could be improved.

 Social media offers another useful route to identifying customers.
 Many platforms allow you to easily create and share surveys that can help you to gather data about the people who are choosing to interact with your business.
 Furthermore, social media will also allow you to pinpoint key trends in your intended market.
 By learning what people are talking about and interested in.
 With this knowledge, you can get a sense of how you can better shape or position your business to engage with your audience.

 Building marketing personas with your findings

 Once you have researched your target market, the next step is to put this information to good use by building marketing personas.
-In the context of market research, personas are blueprints of your ideal customers and end users that are formed from your collected data and insights.
-They are a critical aspect of your research and subsequent marketing strategy because they ensure that your business decisions are focused and effective.
+In the context of market research, personas are blueprints of your ideal customers.
+Along with end users that are formed from your collected data and insights.
+They are a critical aspect of your research and subsequent marketing strategy.
+Because they ensure that your business decisions are focused and effective.